MalgKa/SpringPizza/README.md

 Here are some enhancements and features planned for future updates to the SpringPizza application:

-- **Upgrade Java and Spring Boot Version**: Update the application to Java 17 (or higher) and Spring Boot 3 for improved performance and enhanced security.
 - **User Account Activation**: Implement functionality to send confirmation emails for account activation.
 - **Unit and Integration Tests**: Add comprehensive unit and integration tests to ensure code quality and reliability.
 - **Improved User Interface**: Refine the UI for a better user experience, including more responsive design elements.